mynodebtc/mynode_docs/docs/intro/introduction.md

 The easiest way to run Bitcoin and Lightning!

-myNode aims to be the easiest way to run a dedicated, easy to use, bitcoin node and lightning wallet!
-By combining the best open source software with our UI, management, and monitoring software, you can easily, safely, and securely use Bitcoin and Lightning.
+myNode aims to simplify running a dedicated Bitcoin node and Lightning wallet.
+The system combines the best open source software with our browser-based management and monitoring interfaces, so you can safely and securely use Bitcoin and Lightning.

 Website: [mynodebtc.com](https://mynodebtc.com)